Last Updated on June 3, 2023 by Dave Schoenbeck

 - Prepare to win or lose to someone who is.
 Business requires a strategy.
 If you try to sell without doing your research, you’ll look foolish and waste your customers’ time.
-You need to have all of the information before stepping up to the plate, or you’ll lose out.
+You must have all the information before stepping up to the plate, or you’ll lose out.

 - It’s all about value.
 It’s all about relationships.
 It’s not all about price.
 Price is not a factor when it comes to customer loyalty.
 There’s a reason people are willing to pay more for name brands when the cheaper version is equally good.
-Provide value and build relationships with your potential customers, and they’ll come back.
+Provide value and build relationships with your potential customers, and they’ll return.

 - It’s not work.
 It’s a network.
 Networking is essential.
 Having connections will make your life easier in innumerable ways.
 No contact is a waste of time.
 You never know when it will help to see who you know.

 - Engage me, and you can make me convince myself.
 The key to making a sale isn’t to force your product or service down your customers’ throats.
 Instead, if you engage with them genuinely and anticipate their needs, you won’t have to tell them to buy what you’re selling.
 Instead, they’ll make that connection on their own.

 - Reduce their risk, and you’ll convert selling to buying.
 Risk prevents people from making a purchase.
 If you can reduce the risk, they’re more likely to buy.
 Give out free trials, allow returns, and ensure money-back guarantees.
 These little things will eliminate your customers’ fears and allow them to clear that final hurdle.

 - Antennas up.
 Opportunity is everywhere.
 Pay attention to your surroundings and use everything at your disposal to succeed.
 A door won’t stay open forever, and it’s essential to be ready to go when the right moment falls into your lap.